joonhyungshin/nanocontext/README.md

 This is a project for training a language model on a synthetic language encoded by broadcasting on ordered trees.
 This is recursively constructed as the following.

-- The root has value + or - (which we call _spins_), each w.p.
-1/2.
+- A value of the root is sampled.
-- Given the value of a node, each of its children inherits the value w.p. $\rho$ and resamples w.p. $1-\rho$, independently of its siblings.
+- Given the value of a node, each of its children is sampled according to a "broadcasting rule," (conditionally) independently of its siblings.

 Each non-leaf node represents a _context_ of the leaves in its subtree.
 For instance, a node at a small depth contains many leaves in its subtrees, representing a long context.
 This is analogous to how a document is organized: chapters, sections, paragraphs, sentences, and so on.

 For simplicity, we will only train on perfect $d$-ary trees, which means that all leaves have a common depth $h$ and all non-leaf nodes have exactly $d$ children.
 A (poorly-trained) model might output a non-perfect tree, though.

+### Broadcasting rules

+The current project runs on the following two broadcasting models.

+- The **Ising** model, parametrized by the correlation strength $\rho\in[0,1]$.
+  - The root has value + or - (which we call _spins_), each w.p.
+1/2.
+  - Given the spin of a node, each of its children inherits the value w.p. $\rho$ and resamples w.p. $1-\rho$.
+- The **coloring** model, parametrized by the number of colors $k\in\mathbb{Z}$.
+  - The root chooses one of the $k$ colors $\{1,\cdots,k\}$ uniformly at random.
+  - Given the color of a node, each of its children chooses one of the $k-1$ colors not chosen by its parent, uniformly at random.

 ### Tokenizing a tree

 In a real world document, there are clear indicators that mark a beginning of a new context: punctuation marks between sentences, indentations between paragraphs, and so on.
 Analogously, in addition to the values of the leaves, we insert "punctuations" whenever we start a new subtree, and the type of each punctuation depends on the height of the new subtree.
-For example, the sequence
+For example, in the Ising model, the sequence
 ```
 [BOS] + + 1 - + 2 - - 1 - +
 ```